 Liberalism is an idea with a history stemming from the Western Enlightenment.
 The old world of master and slave was being swept away.
 In its place, a long line of thinkers from John Locke onwards theorised about how we can have a structure of liberty and equality instead.
 Since then, much has been achieved, but as we all know, the project is still incomplete.
 Furthermore, since the early 20th century, the rise of new forms of collectivism have repeatedly threatened to put liberal ideas in the dustbin of history.
 During the Great Depression of the 1930s, many thought that the end of liberalism was inevitable, with fascism and communism being the only two choices in the future.
 Many fascists proudly claimed that individualism was for the 19th century; that the 20th century would be the century of collectivism.
 But liberty proved more resilient, and re-asserted itself in the post-war world, while fascism was largely discredited and buried once its immorality was exposed.
 More than half a century on, liberalism is again facing a crisis, and various forms of authoritarian collectivism are again promising utopias of various kinds.
 Liberalism is not as popular anymore, in a world where the dichotomy is increasingly left vs right, socialist vs capitalist, ‘anti-fascist’ vs ‘alt-right’, etc.

 But it would be too soon to declare the irrelevance of liberalism once again.
 Why?
-Liberalism is the most moral ideology, and ideologies that are immoral at their core will sooner or later be discredited, like the fascism of the interwar period.
+Liberalism is the most moral ideology (in the context of the Western liberal-democratic system), and ideologies that are immoral at their core will sooner or later be discredited, like the fascism of the interwar period.
 Liberalism will be left standing the victor, like in the post-war period, as long as it has not been completely killed by its authoritarian opponents.
 Therefore, our mission is to give liberal ideals as much life force as possible.
 Such life force can only come with idealism, moral conviction and clear principles.
 We believe that the one core liberal idea is the Equality of Moral Agency (EMA), i.e. each and every individual should have equal ability to live and act out their sincerely held vision of morality, and no outside force, no matter if it is an individual despotic ruler or the tyranny of collectivist pressure, should be able to diminish any part of this.
 This is in fact the only morally valid structure for society, because as inherently flawed human beings, none of us are morally correct all the time.
 Therefore, to be able to force another to abide by one’s moral values will inevitably mean forcing another to act in a way that is immoral at least some of the time.
 To allow this would effectively be to allow the conditions that caused the Holocaust, where thousands of people enabled the Holocaust to happen just because they were not allowed to oppose the will of Hitler.
 In other words, other ideologies are too similar to fascism, from a moral libertarian point of view.